candi4/YOLO/README.md

    # Process results generator
    i = 0
    for result in results:
-      boxes = result.boxes  # Boxes object for bounding box outputs result.show()  # display to screen
+      result.show()  # display to screen
       result.save(filename=f"result/result{i}.jpg")  # save to disk
    ```
    * The `str` in `model` can be folder name or filename.
 The file can a video or an image.
+Refer to [ultralytics/predict#inference-sources](https://docs.ultralytics.com/modes/predict/#inference-sources).
    * If `stream` is false, it calculates at one time.
 Else, it calculates one time for one loop in `for result in results`.
    * You can refer [ultralytics/predict](https://docs.ultralytics.com/modes/predict) documentation.
+   * The description of attributes like `boxes.xyxy` can be found in [ultralytics/result](https://docs.ultralytics.com/reference/engine/results/).